francohaute/codenotes/moc/go.md

 - Constants limits?
 - In most cases generic functions are actually faster than interface based.

+### Errors

+- The two ways to create an error from a string.
+- Sentinel errors.
+- When using custom errors never define a variable using the custom type.
+Instead use error or return nil.
+- Wrapping errors

 ### Interfaces

 - What does it mean that interfaces are implicit?